-People who have entered into partnership with one another are independently termed as ‘partners’ and comprehensively termed as ‘firm’.
+People who have entered into a partnership with one another are independently termed as ‘partners’ and comprehensively termed as ‘firm’.
 The name under which the trade is carried is called the ‘name of the firm’.
 A partnership enterprise has no distinct legal entity, apart from the partners comprising it.
-Hence, the vital features of partnership are :
+Hence, the vital features of the partnership are:

-- Agreement : Partnership is the outcome of an accord between 2 or more people to regulate business and share its gains and losses.
-The agreement (accord) becomes the basis of association between the partners.
+- Agreement: It is the outcome of an accord between 2 or more people to regulate business and share its gains and losses.
+The agreement (accord) becomes the basis of the association between the partners.
 Such an agreement is in the written form.
 An oral agreement is evenhandedly legitimate.
 In order to avoid controversies, it is always good, if the partners have a copy of the written agreement

-- Sharing of Profit : Another significant component of partnership is, the accord between partners has to share gains and losses of a trading concern.
+- Sharing of Profit: Another significant component of the partnership is, the accord between partners has to share gains and losses of a trading concern.
 However, the definition held in the Partnership Act elucidates – partnership as an association between people who have consented to share the gains of a business, the sharing of loss is implicit.
 Hence, sharing of gains and losses is vital

 The above mentioned is the concept that is explained in detail about the Nature of Partnership for the class 12 students.
 To know more, stay tuned to BYJU’S.